Renumelb/Homework02/Fintechcase01.md

 ## Domain Landscape and Company Performance <a name="paragraph3"></a>

-Personal finance Fintech startups are pre dominantly operaing in the US market.
+Personal finance Fintech is still a nascent industry with most startups pre dominantly operating in the North American market.

 But in the last few years, this has seen rapid change with European companies such as Numbrs (DE), Bankin’ (FR) and Money Dashboard (UK) offering more or less similar services.

-As long as We believe we have a strong advantage by creating a fully automated mobile product where everything is presented in a feed format which makes it useful even if you have only have 2 minutes to spar
+The recent legislation of Open Banking, Data analytics and Artifical Intelligence will accelarate the personal finance products that will be introduced in the coming years.

 ## Trends

-The process of digitalisation of financial transactions ahs been steeply accelerated by Covid 19.
-Per John Ellmore, Director of KnowYourMoney.co.uk states that consequent to the impact of Covid 19:
+The process of digitalisation of financial transactions has been steeply accelerated by Covid 19.
+Social distancing and lockdowsn have forced the young and the old globally down the digital path.

+Per John Ellmore, Director of KnowYourMoney.co.uk states that consequent to the impact of Covid 19 in UK:
 >* '57% of consumers now prefer to use online banking tools to manage their finances'*

-The key ares in the domain of personal finance that are expected to grow per * finance-monthly.com* are:
+The key areas in the domain of personal finance that are expected to grow per * finance-monthly.com* are:

 1. Digital banking
-More and more consumers are now looking for user friendly apps which will make banking transactions simpler, speedier and more transparent.
+More and more consumers will look for user friendly apps which will make banking transactions simpler, speedier and more transparent.

+2. Personalised financial experience
+In tomorrow's digital world, Robo advisors will make it plausible to offer tailored financial advice to suit each individual.
+This technology will not only make financial decision making simpler but also offer the speed of delivery.

-2. Comparison websites
+3. Comparison websites
 Today's consumers would like to receive the best product offering for which they are relying extensively on comparison websites.
 These website strive to provide the best compartitive information possible by using AI algorithims to rate and rank the offerings.

-3. Personalised financial experience
-In tomorrow's digital world, Robo advisors will make it plausible to offer tailored financial advice to suit each individual.
-This technology will not only make financial decision making simpler but also offer the speed of delivery.

 Per *mindk.com*, Banking as a Service, Open Banking and Embedded Finance are the next big trends in the area of Personal Finance.